Discriminatory Harassment and Sexual Misconduct Policy

 B. Mandatory external reporting of certain forms of abuse

-Amnesty is intended to support the practice of students reporting incidents of prohibited discriminatory harassment, sexual misconduct, and other violations of this policy, and to protect student safety.
+Amnesty is intended to support the practice of students, staff, and faculty reporting incidents of prohibited discriminatory harassment, sexual misconduct, and other violations of this policy, and to protect student safety.
 Individuals experiencing or witnessing violations of this policy while themselves violating another College policy (for example, policy concerning alcohol and other drug use) are encouraged to report the violations of this policy that they experienced or witnessed.
 Normally, the College will not impose disciplinary sanctions for the other policy violation(s), provided those violations did not put the health and safety of any other person at risk.
 (In appropriate circumstances, the College may even grant amnesty for other violations that did put the health and safety of another person at risk.)
 The Title IX Coordinator (or designee) is responsible for determining whether amnesty applies in any given circumstance.

 Reed College recognizes its obligations to adopt, implement and enforce policies and protocols to address discrimination, sexual misconduct and discriminatory harassment, but also understands that its responsibilities are at times inconsistent with the desires of complainants, witnesses, or others to maintain confidentiality and individual privacy.
 Anonymous reports are accepted.